Lindsey Vonn: Personal life

 In 2005, as the winner of the downhill at Val d'Isère, Vonn was offered a pregnant Tarine cow, a locally popular dairy breed.
 As most skiers do not want to keep livestock, she was offered the option to sell the animal immediately back to the organizers for EUR 5,000.
-However, Vonn decided to keep it, as she knew a farmer in Austria who would be willing to take care of the cow, who she named Olympe.
+However, Vonn decided to keep it, as she knew a farmer in Austria who would be willing to take care of the cow, whom she named "Olympe".
 In 2009, she won a goat, which she gave to a different farmer in Austria.
 In 2014, she won a calf in Val d'Isère, which she kept as well.
 As of 2014, she owned a small herd of cows on the farm.